-Your sentiment reports show an algorithmic artificial intelligence (AI) analysis of written comments in guest reviews.
+Your sentiment reports show an algorithmic artificial intelligence (AI) analysis of written comments in your questionnaire comment sections and online reviews.
 Guests’ comments are analysed for both sentiment (positive, neutral or negative) and emotion (anger, fear, joy, sadness, or disgust).
 A word cloud of words that occur frequently in comments is also generated, with words colour-coded according to the sentiment that they appear frequently in conjunction with.

 How to find your Sentiment Reports:

 - Log in to your GuestRevu account at https://my.guestrevuapp.com/

 - Select the property that you would like to see the sentiment data for

 - From the dropdown, you can select to view a sentiment overview, or view sentiment analysis by the comment field

 The Overview tab will show you an overall analysis of the sentiment of all the comments you have received, whether they came from an online review source or from your GuestRevu feedback surveys.

 We then determine whether the overall sentiment of the comments were positive, negative or neutral, and what emotions were detected in the comments – Anger, Sadness, Disgust, Fear and Joy.

 The word cloud report (above) is generated by analysing which words appear most frequently in guests’ comments.
 Words displayed in a larger font appear more often than those shown in a smaller font, allowing you to see what guests are commenting about most often.
 Hover over the word to see the number of times it has been used for the date-time you have selected.